polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-usb.md

 ## Jumper setting <a name="jumper-setting"></a>
 Make sure the jumpers J15 and J17 are closed to use PolarFire SoC as USB Host.

-The default jumper configuration shown here requires J15 and J17 to be open to act as a USB device.
+The default jumper configuration shown [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md) requires J15 and J17 to be open to act as a USB device.
 In this case PolarFire SoC will act as a USB host which requires J15 and J17 to be closed.

-To program the eMMC again, re-opening the jumpers J15 and J17.
+To program the eMMC again, open the jumpers J15 and J17.

 ## Flash Drive <div id="usb-flash"/>
 After Linux has booted up on the Icicle Kit, connect a USB flash drive into the micro USB connector J16.
-The flash drive will then be enumerated,, a message shown below can be seen on the console when you do “dmesg | tail -10”.
+The flash drive will then be enumerated, a message shown below can be seen on the console when you do “dmesg | tail -10”.

 	[   35.112927] usb 1-1: new high-speed USB device number 2 using musb-hdrc